Clinical Mental Health Counseling - MCoun

 -

 Learn from nationally recognized scholars and leaders in the professional counseling field with a focus on antiracism, diversity, equity, inclusion, and social justice.
-We are committed to engage in anti-racism work to better serve the needs of Black, Indigenous and People of Color (BIPOC) in our community.
+We are committed to engaging in anti-racism work to better serve the needs of Black, Indigenous, and People of Color (BIPOC) in our community.
 Most recently, OSU Counseling was honored to receive the 2022 Counseling Program award from the Society for Sexual, Affectional, Intersex, and Gender Expansive Identities.
 The award is presented to a program that has demonstrated a commitment to the promotion of LGBTGEQIAP+ awareness and affirmation.

 -